NiCkWKT/Food-Image-Classifier/README.md

 For the performance of each model, please check out the Performance folder.

 For detailed comparison of CNN models, please visit [wandb](https://wandb.ai/nickwkt/Food-11?workspace=user-nickwkt) to get interactive visualization

+Demo images are taken by ourselves, the results shown in report are obtained using ResNet_v3 inside CNN folder